Learn - Publishing Lists and Recipes

 Unpublished.

 Unpublishing is immediate and final for that link.
 If you publish the same list or recipe again afterward, it gets a fresh link; the old one does not come back.
-Until then, you are the only one who can reach the content.

 Why this default?
 Unpublish is the off switch.
 A published list or recipe stays reachable by its link until you unpublish it, even if you later edit or delete the original in your budget (the public copy is a frozen snapshot).
 Unpublishing is how you stop sharing.
 There is no “anyone who saved it” list to manage, because importers get their own independent copy, not a live view of yours.